PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 - The focus is on the rate of incoming requests rather than the number of concurrent users

 **Avoid if:**
-- Your system involves user sessions, dependencies between actions, or transactional workflows.
+- Your system involves user sessions, dependencies between actions or transactional workflows (login → search → checkout).

 **Example:** news sites, google search, content delivery networks (CDNs).
 :::